fireheart12/Stock_Investment/README.md

 * The **quality of the data**, like missing values and inconsistent data types;
 * The **predictive power of the data**, such as correlation of features against target.

 This project didn't require profound EDA as the data was *time-series*.
-Only thing to enusure in every dataset from AMD to Tesla was to ensure we don't have missing values.
+Only thing to enusure in every dataset from AMD to Tesla were the missing values.
 Fortunately, that didn't turn out to be true.

 Using pandas *info()* function of the dataframe structure we found that all rows of the **Open** prices were filled.